sdfunni/SingleOrigin/README.md

 4) Plot inter-atom column distances (or distance deviations from the reference lattice) corresponding to a vector (or vectors) in a vPCF.

 Secondary module(s) for diffraction and 4D STEM analysis is under development.
 Currently operational methods are:
--Exit wave power cepstrum (EWPC) strain mapping is implimented in the Datacube class.
+-Strain mapping is implimented in the Datacube class.
 [Padgett, E. et al. The exit-wave power-cepstrum transform for scanning nanobeam electron diffraction: robust strain mapping at subnanometer resolution and subpicometer precision.
 Ultramicroscopy 214, (2020)]
--Reciprocal lattice measurements for phase identification from single diffraction patterns or HRSTEM FFTs can also be made using the ReciprocalLattice class.
+-Reciprocal lattice measurements from single diffraction patterns 4D STEM datasets or HRSTEM FFTs can be made using the ReciprocalLattice class.

 See example script files at: https://github.com/sdfunni/SingleOrigin